AhmetVCetin04/DBWarden/docs/databases.md

 During `make-migrations`, the generator converts SQLAlchemy types to ClickHouse types (Integer→Int32, Boolean→UInt8, etc.) and applies the metadata shown above, so the resulting SQL mirrors the ClickHouse expectations without manual edits.

+### Production Deployment Checklist

+1. **Provision the database** – create the target database in ClickHouse prior to running `dbwarden migrate` (e.g., `CREATE DATABASE my_app`).
+2. **Use the HTTP driver** – configure `sqlalchemy_url = "clickhousedb+connect://…"`
+   and install `clickhouse-connect` on your application hosts and CI.
+3. **Set migration credentials** – DBWarden only needs DDL rights on the migration database plus `ALTER TABLE` for lock/migration tables.
+4. **Validate repeatables** – repeatable migrations run via delete+insert; plan for mutation lag on very large tables.
+5. **Run smoke tests** – apply migrations in a staging or sandbox database first using the same `warden.toml` and Dockerized ClickHouse instance.

+Following these steps is what we use internally to simulate a production environment (full `dbwarden init → make-migrations → migrate` run against a dedicated ClickHouse instance) before deploying changes.

 ## Connection Pooling